OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### IP Block-listing and Intelligence

 Less sophisticated attacks will often use a relatively small number of IP addresses, which can be block-listed after a number of failed login attempts.
 These failures should be tracked separately to the per-user failures, which are intended to protect against brute-force attacks.
 The block list should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.
-Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a block list, then taking appropriate action such as locking the account and notifying the user, as it likely that their account has been compromised.
+Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a block list, then take appropriate action such as locking the account and notifying the user.

 However, many credential stuffing toolkits offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
-This may defeat both IP block-lists and rate limiting, as per IP request volume may remain low.
-Correlating authentication traffic with proxy and known bad IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks and may serve as a mitigation trigger.
-For example, every request from a hosting provider could be required to solve CAPTCHA.
+This may defeat both IP block-lists and rate limiting, as per IP request volume may remain relatively low, even on high volume attacks.
+Correlating authentication traffic with proxy and similar IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks, as well as server as a mitigation trigger.
+For example, every request originating from a hosting provider could be required to solve CAPTCHA.

-There are both public and commercial sources of IP address intellignece and classification that may be leveraged, and some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).
+There are both public and commercial sources of IP address intellignece and classification that may be leveraged as data sources, and some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).

 ### Device Fingerprinting